Please continue to help your child be self-sufficient in managing everyday tasks such as:

 Being responsible for putting books, toys and equipment away after them.

-All of these skills take time to develop.
-We realise that not every child will come to school with the whole list ticked!
+All of these skills take time to develop and every practice will help.

 We will always be there to help and encourage, but a happy school life is, and always will be, dependent upon a partnership between home and school.